Raoul Wallenberg at work in Budapest. Photo: Thomas Veres

 The plan was for Raoul to go into banking, but he was more interested in architecture and trade.
 In 1931, he went to study architecture at the University of Michigan in the United States.
 There, he also studied English, German and French.

-On returning to Sweden in 1935, he found that his US degree did not qualify him to work as an architect.
+On returning to Sweden in 1935, he found that his American degree did not qualify him to work as an architect.
 Between 1935 and 1936, Wallenberg was employed at a branch office of the Holland Bank in Haifa, present-day Israel.
 During this time, he first came into contact with Jews who had fled Hitler’s Germany.
 Their stories moved him deeply.

 Back in Stockholm, he obtained a job at the Central European Trading Company, an import–export company with operations in Stockholm and central Europe, owned by Koloman Lauer, a Hungarian Jew.
 Wallenberg’s linguistic skills, and the fact that he could travel freely around Europe, made him the perfect business partner for Lauer.